-With Pipelines, I don’t need to worry about setting up an infrastructure.
-I just create a new Pipeline.
-I don’t need to worry about coding syntax, I use the Pipeline Channels and Actions which hide the syntax aspect of coding, so all I need to do is worry about the logic - even throttling and retries are built in.
+With Pipelines, you don’t need to worry about setting up an infrastructure - you can create a new Pipeline.
+You don’t need to worry about coding syntax, you use the Pipeline Channels and Actions which hide the syntax aspect of coding, so all you need to do is worry about the logic - even throttling and retries are built in.

 One additional plug here for the New Quickbase API is the developer portal.
-If you frequently work with the XML Quickbase API, I highly recommend you go check it out.
+If you frequently work with the XML Quickbase API, we highly recommend you go check it out.
 It provides a playground to quickly test out each of the new API calls.
-In fact, before I built the Pipeline discussed in this post, I used the developer portal to test out and verify my expected results.
+Before we built the Pipeline in this post, we used the developer portal to test out and verify our expected results.